AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/object_oriented_programming/oop07_ensure_local_type_consistency.rst

 The concept of functional transparency was introduced, albeit with different terminology, by Liskov and Wing in 1994 [LiskovWing1994]_  and is, therefore, known as the Liskov Substitution Principle, or LSP.
-The "substitution" in LSP means that a subclass must be substitutable for its superclass, i.e., a subclass instance should be usable whenever a superclass instance is required.
+The *substitution* in LSP means that a subclass must be substitutable for its superclass, i.e., a subclass instance should be usable whenever a superclass instance is required.